juliabennett/obama-or-bush/README.md

 # obama-or-bush

 Explores radio addresses given by Obama and Bush through webscraping, natural language processing, and machine learning.
 Everything is done in Python, with the following packages handling most of the heavy lifting: pandas, Beautiful Soup, scikit-learn, NLTK, and MOE.

-Check out the Flask app: [juliaben.net/t/who-said-it](http://juliaben.net/t/who-said-it/).
-This includes interactive plots made with D3.js.
+Also includes code for a Flask game with D3 animations.

 ## Overview